Proteus for Planning data integration and analysis

 Time phased S-curves.

-Proteus can be set up to time-phase data from as many sources as required, and show the result in a superimposed histogram.
+Proteus - excel collaboration can be set up to time-phase data from as many sources as required, and show the result in a superimposed histogram.
 This may be particularly useful when comparing related sets of planning data, to identify where discrepancies occur.

 A typical example is comparing the histogram from Task level with its underlying job-cards.
 For any given (filtered) discipline, the curves should be more or less identical up ‘til today’s date, but the weeks leading into the future may reveal “holes” in the job-setting (the process of translating activities into job-cards) process.